-*- coding: utf-8 -*-

 Given an input adjacency matrix (A), returns the inlet and outlet nodes.

-The graph should contain a single apex
+The graph should contain a single apex.

 """